CH-313 / 2 crédits

 Forum Yes

-Others Students are welcomed to contact the lecturer via email to fix appointments
+Others Students are welcomed to contact the lecturer via email to ask questions and fix appointments

 Resources